-Take a tour of the Venetian’s haunted hallways and bloody chambers with US Ghost Adventures.
+Take a tour to hear of the Venetian’s haunted hallways and bloody chambers with US Ghost Adventures.
 It’s one place in Vegas where few willingly take a gamble.

 When you think of Las Vegas, you probably think of the iconic hotels: The Luxor, the MGM Grand, the Circus Circus Casino.
 Among the most famous (and the most infamous) of all these monuments to Las Vegas’ storied history is the Venetian.